 - Put your loose library items in the chute (no bags or boxes)

 - Donations are not accepted

 - Check the library website frequently for updates.

 Are library materials “clean”?

-All materials returned to the library will be quarantined for the recommended period of time before they are checked in and reshelved.
 When browsing, we ask that you place unwanted materials on the tables or carts provided; however we cannot guarantee that someone has not touched the materials on the shelves.

 Are washrooms available?

 Yes.
 The public and accessible washrooms are available for use.
 If you’re using the Splash Pad at our Cookstown Branch, you can access a washroom from the outside of the building.